bpaquet/node-logstash/Readme.markdown

 The regex filter is used to extract data from lines of logs.
 The lines of logs are not modified by this filter.

 Example : ``filter://regex://?regex=^(\S)+ &fields=toto``, to extract the first word of a line of logs, and place it into the ``toto`` field.
+Example 2 : ``filter://regex://nginx_combined?type=nginx``, to extract fields following configuration into the nginx_combined pattern. node-logstash is bundled with [some configurations](https://github.com/bpaquet/node-logstash/tree/master/lib/patterns).
+You can add your custom patterns directories, see options ``--patterns_directories``.

 Params :